When is is put in English? Uses of was - were

 (be late)

 My co-worker was late for work because of the traffic jam.
-My colleague was late for work because of a traffic jam.
+My colleague was late for work due to traffic jam.

 to be fond of I'm fond of nature.
 I love nature.